-(a) If Yes, enter the number of Capital asset(s) created/acquired: NA eficiary of the Registered address NA Details of entity/Authority/beneficiary of the registered owner .9 Name NA Details of enti CSR Registration Number, if applicable NA Amount of CSR Amount spent (in ₹) 5.
-NA Pin code of the property Date of creation or asset(s) 4.
+WHETHER ANY CAPITAL ASSET(S) HAVE BEEN CREATED OR ACQUIRED THROUGH CSR AMOUNT SPENT IN THE FINANCIAL YEAR: œ eficiary of the Registered address NA Details of entity/ Authority/ beneficiary of the registered owner 6.
+Name NA Details of entit CSR Registration Number, if applicable NA Amount of CSR Amount spent (in ₹) 5.
+NA Pin code ofAmount of CSRthe propertyDate of creationAmount spentor asset(s)(in ₹) 4.
 NA Pin code of the property or asset(s) 3.
 NA Short particulars of the property or asset(s), including complete address and location of the property 2.
-NA S 1.
+NA SI.
+No. 1.